Environment

 TBM Pledge 2030 sets the following three goals as Go Carbon Negative (to achieve carbon negative by 2030).

-TBM's target has been certified as a "1.5°C target" by the Science Based Targets initiative (SBTi), an international initiative established to promote the achievement of GHG (greenhouse gas) emission reduction targets.
-In addition, Amazon has signed "The Climate Pledge," jointly launched by Amazon and Global Optimism.
+The TBM target has been certified as a "1.5°C target" by the international initiative "Science Based Targets initiative (SBTi)" established to promote the achievement of GHG (greenhouse gas) emission reduction targets.
+We also signed "The Climate Pledge" jointly launched by Amazon and Global Optimism.

 GHG Emissions Reductions